Shakib Al Hasan: Breakthrough (2006–2008)

 In December 2007 and January 2008, Bangladesh toured New Zealand for two Tests and three ODIs.
 Although he did not play the first Test, Shakib was selected over Enamul Haque Jr for the second due to his better batting ability.
 It was Shakib's fourth Test, and until that point he had gone wicketless.
 His first wicket was that of New Zealand's Craig Cumming.
 New Zealand won by an innings and 137 runs and took the series 2–0.
 New Zealand also completed a clean sweep in the ODIs which preceded the Tests, winning 3–0.
 Shakib played in all three ODIs scoring 31 runs at an average of 10.33, and taking 3 wickets at an average of 42.33.
 Over February and March 2008 South Africa toured Bangladesh, playing two Tests and three ODIs.
 South Africa won both Tests.
 Shakib played in both Bangladesh's defeats, taking just one wicket while conceding 122 runs, and scoring 75 runs.
 South Africa won the subsequent ODI series 3–0.
 Shakib passed 1,000 ODI runs in the series; he passed the landmark in his 39th ODI with a batting average of 35.37.

 Before New Zealand's tour of Bangladesh in October 2008, Shakib was considered more of a batsman than a bowler, despite being an all-rounder.
 Though he usually batted down the order at number seven in Tests, he had mostly batted in the top five in ODIs.
 In a departure from Shakib's usual role Jamie Siddons, the coach stated that Shakib would play the Test series against New Zealand as a specialist bowler.
-The move immediately paid off, and he took 7/37 in New Zealand's first innings in the opening Test which was the best bowling figures by a Bangladesh player in all their 54 Tests suppressing the previous best innings figures by a Bangladeshi bowler set by another left-armer Enamul Haque with 7–95 against Zimbabwe at Dhaka three years ago., He scored 71 for his maiden Test half-century to guide the home team to 184–8 in their second innings.
+The move immediately paid off, and he took 7/37 in New Zealand's first innings in the opening Test which were the best bowling figures by a Bangladesh player in all their 54 Tests suppressing the previous best innings figures by a Bangladeshi bowler set by another left-armer Enamul Haque with 7–95 against Zimbabwe at Dhaka three years ago., He scored 71 for his maiden Test half-century to guide the home team to 184–8 in their second innings.
 Bangladesh lost the series 2–0, but Shakib finished as Bangladesh's leading wicket-taker in the series with 10 wickets at 17.80.
-His spell was nominated to be the Best Test Bowling Performance of 2008 by ESPNCricinfo.
+His spell was nominated to be the Best Test Bowling Performance of 2008 by ESPNcricinfo.